 - In a spray bottle mix a 50/50 solution of vinegar and warm water.

-For improved cleaning of your wood cabinets, take 1/2 cup of vegetable oil and 1 cup of baking soda, and put into a bowl and mix it up.
+For improved cleaning of your wood cabinets, take 1/2 cup of vegetable oil and 1 cup of baking soda, put into a bowl, and mix it up.
 This will form a nice thick paste but if it seems a little runny, add more baking soda to the mix.

 - Mix a paste of 50/50 vinegar and salt.